oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

   :ref:`building_and_running_tests`.
 Alternatively, the tests can be disabled by setting ``-DBUILD_FUNCTIONAL_TESTS=False``.

-error: invalid target ID ''; format is a processor name followed by an optional colon-delimited list of features followed by an enable/disable sign (e.g., 'gfx908:sramecc+:xnack-')
+error: invalid target ID ''; format is a processor name followed by an optional colon-delimited list of features followed by an enable/disable sign (e.g.,'gfx908:sramecc+:xnack-')
   The HIP_TARGET has not been set.
 Please see `Building for ROCm`_.